laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 # Monitoring metrics with prometheus and grafana

 In MLOps it is important to monitor different metrics.
-This includes your machine learning metrics but also metrics of your machine and application like CPU usage and memory usage.
+This includes your machine learning metrics but also metrics of your device and application like CPU usage and memory usage.
 There are two tools which can make this process easier.
 These are Prometheus and Grafana.
 Prometheus is an open-source tool which pools and collects time series data and other metrics.
 It is used to pull data from different sources.
-The source that we use is going to be Node exporter, a tool which scrapes the metrics of a linux machine, including processing power and storage information.
+The source that we use is going to be Node exporter, a tool which scrapes the metrics of a linux device, including processing power and storage information.
 This pulled information is going to be given to Grafana, an open-source dashboarding tool with which we are going to create some dashboards.

 ## Node exporter

-With Node exporter we can create a node which shows all our linux machine data.
+With Node exporter we can create a node which shows all our linux device data.
 To use it, you first need to download the .tar file from [this website](https://prometheus.io/download/#node_exporter).
-Next, you simply have to unzip this file and start the node-exporter as follows.
+Next, you simply have to decompress this file and start the node-exporter as follows.

 <img src="images/nodeexporter1.png"  />
 <img src="images/nodeexporter2.png"  />